 Blancheporte is a clothing and household goods brand present in France (including its overseas territories), Belgium and Eastern Europe.
 Established in 1806 and a trailblazer in distance selling, Blancheporte now generates revenue of €170m, half of which comes from online sales, with 2.3m customers who regularly place orders.

-Use of IDhall SC’s collaborative platform is an integral part of the company’s wide-ranging transformation programme, known as “Olympe”.
+Use of IDhall’s collaborative platform is an integral part of the company’s wide-ranging transformation programme, known as “Olympe”.
 This is not, however, Blancheporte’s first transformation.
 The 200-year old “re-startup” has already successfully undergone two major shifts, from a manufacturer to a distance seller, then from mail order to digital, becoming France’s sixth largest online clothes retailer in the process.

 The Olympe programme arose from a growing awareness that only innovation would enable us to find different routes to development and improved profitability.
 It combines seven strategy areas and disseminates the vision that all members of staff need to share over the long term, so that everyone can make a contribution and help make the company’s latest transformation a success.